Rochester teacher accused of touching girls inappropriately, putting them in trash bins

 ROCHESTER, Mass.
-(WHDH) — A Rochester teacher is off the job after police said he had inappropriate, physical contact with multiple female students.
+(WHDH) — A Rochester teacher is off the job after police say he had inappropriate, physical contact with multiple female students.

-Police said the allegations were made by several girls against 36-year-old James Sullivan, a sixth-grade teacher.
-After an investigation, an arrest warrant was obtained for Sullivan.
+The allegations against 36-year-old James Sullivan, a sixth-grade teacher, were made by several girls, according to police.
+After an investigation, a warrant was obtained for his arrest.

 Sullivan would touch the girls in inappropriate places and hug them from behind, according to police.
 Two of the alleged victims told police that Sullivan put them inside a trash barrel and recycle bin against their will.
 Sullivan is also accused of taking video of the girls as they did handstands and gymnastics moves in front of him.